What is the purpose of ACA Working Groups?

 How are Working Group products kept up to date?

 ACA Best Practices are reviewed periodically (at least once every five years) to ensure they are accurate and up to date.
-Concerns with any ACA Best Practice or guidance document should be submitted to the ACA Executive Director.
+Concerns with any ACA Best Practice or guidance document should be submitted to the ACA Coordinator.